shubhanginaik/incredibles-typescript-quiz-app/README.md

-# Getting Started with Create React App
+x# Getting Started with Create React App
 # Quiz App with reactjs and typescript
 ## Steps to follow